-The component of teaching – the pedagogical instructor accompanies the student through the process of becoming a successful teacher and educator, therefore during the specialization studies of the pedagogical instructor it is vital to address topics related to the following subjects: what makes a teacher a good teacher, how to improve the teaching process.
-It is necessary to get familiar with all the styles of instruction as well as instruction processes and instruction models.
+The component of teaching – the pedagogical instructor accompanies the student through the process of becoming a successful teacher and educator.
+Therefore, during the specialization studies of the pedagogical instructor it is vital to address what makes a teacher a good teacher, as well as how to improve the teaching process.
+It is also necessary for potential pedagogical instructors to get familiar with all the styles of instruction, instruction processes, and instruction models.

-The component of communication – the students are not only the population of the instructed people but also partners in a long, mutual journey.
-As the pedagogical instructor extends the relevant knowledge related to the population of students in personal theoretical and practical aspects, there are increased chances of the pedagogical instructor to manage correct communication, productive conversation and instruction intended for the personal cultivation of every student.
+The component of communication –students are not only the population of the instructed people but also partners in a long, mutual journey.
+As the pedagogical instructor extends their relevant knowledge of theoretical and practical aspects of teaching, there are increased opportunities to facilitate correct communication, productive conversation and effective instruction for the personal cultivation of every student.

-3) The component of empowerment – It is necessary to focus on the search for the ways to empower the students and to increase their involvement in the learning process.
+The component of empowerment – it is necessary to identify ways to empower the students and to increase their involvement in the learning process.

-4) The component of counseling - The pedagogical instructor is called to fill the function of supporter in the integration of the students' studies.
-Therefore, it is important for the pedagogical instructor to be engaged in issues such as the characteristics of the adult learners, the learning process itself, the viewpoints of the instructors versus the viewpoints of the instructed in different topics and skills.
+The component of counseling - The pedagogical instructor is called to fill the function of a supporter in the integration of the students’ studies.
+Therefore, it is important for the pedagogical instructor to be engaged in issues such as the characteristics of adult learners, the learning process itself, and the viewpoints of the instructors versus the viewpoints of the instructed regarding different topics and skills.

-5) The component of feedback – The feedback is an essential tool which helps the pedagogical instructor improve the students' performance with each following instruction activity.
-The development of instruction abilities and the skills of feedback will help the pedagogical instructor in forming the students from a reflective point of view.
+The component of feedback – feedback is an essential tool which helps the pedagogical instructor improve the students’ performance on each new instruction activity.
+The development of instruction abilities and feedback skills will help students from a reflective point of view.

-The specialization studies of the pedagogical instructor must include the acquisition of professional instruments for the continuation of the growth and the professional development.

-As a result of this research, an ongoing action program in the training of the students for teaching will include giving lectures on the subject of professionalism and its importance as a main factor which predicts the future achievements as well as the need of supportive factors: communication, empowerment, counseling, and feedback.
+As a result of this research, an ongoing action program in the training of student teachers will include lectures on the subject of professionalism and its importance as a predictor of future achievements, as well as on the need for the supportive factors discussed here: communication, empowerment, counseling, and feedback.

 Bibliography

-[1]Acherson, K. A., & Gall, M. D. (1980).
-Techniques in the Classical Supervision of Teachers, New York, NY, and London, UK: Longman Inc.
+Acherson, K. A., & Gall, M. D. (1980).
+Techniques in the classical supervision of teachers.
+New York, NY, and London, UK: Longman, Inc.

-[2]Amir, M., & Vaknin, R. (1988). the perception of the role of the instructor: instruction as education – a reader (1-4), Jerusalem.
-(Hebrew)
+Amir, M., & Vaknin, R. (1988).
+The perception of the role of the instructor: Instruction as education – A reader (1-4) (Hebrew).
+Jerusalem.

-[3]Ariav, T., & Emanuel, D. (2006). the mentor teachers’ role in the pds partnership constellation, with the post-elementary track: role perception, formative factors, difficulties, and contributions, The Unit for Research and Assessment, Beyt Berl Academic College.
-(Hebrew)
+Ariav, T., & Emanuel, D. (2006).
+The mentor teachers’ role in the PDS partnership constellation, with the post-elementary track: Role perception, formative factors, difficulties, and contributions (Hebrew).
+The Unit for Research and Assessment, Beyt Berl Academic College.

-[4]Burk, W. W. (1991).
-Leadership as Empowering Others.
-In: Srivastra, S. (Ed.)
-Executive Power.
+Burk, W. W. (1991).
+Leadership as empowering others.
+In S. Srivastra (Ed.), Executive Power.
 San Francisco: Jossey-Bass.

-[5]Cohn, M. M., & Gellman, V. C. (1988).
+Cohn, M. M., & Gellman, V. C. (1988).
 Supervision: A developmental approach for fostering inquiry in preservice teacher education.
-Journal of Teacher Education, 39(2), 2-8.
+Journal of Teacher Education, 39(2), 2–8.

-[6]De Jong, J. A., Korthagen, F. A., & Wubbles, T. H. (1996).
-Learning from practice in teacher education, Teachers and Teaching, October, 332-341.
+De Jong, J. A., Korthagen, F. A., & Wubbles, T. H. (1996).
+Learning from practice in teacher education: Processes and interventions.
+Teachers and teaching, 4(1), 47–64.

-[7]Dror, I. (2009). factors affecting learning and types of practical knowledge used by student teachers mentor teachers and pedagogical subject teachers in a pds programme, Ph.D.
-Dissertation, University Sussex.
-U .K.
+Dror, I. (2009).
+Factors affecting learning and types of practical knowledge used by student teachers mentor teachers and pedagogical subject teachers in a PDS programme (Doctoral dissertation).
+University of Sussex, Sussex, UK.

-[8]Emanuel, D. (2005). the role perception of the pedagogical instructor from three points of view, in M. Zilberstein & R. Reichenberg (Eds.) renewed study of the specialization studies program in pedagogical instruction, Working Paper Number 2, Tel Aviv: Mofet Institute, 69-103.
-(Hebrew)
+Emanuel, D. (2005).
+The role perception of the pedagogical instructor from three points of view (Hebrew).
+In M. Zilberstein & R. Reichenberg (Eds.), Renewed study of the specialization studies program in pedagogical instruction (pp. 69–103).
+Working Paper Number 2.
+Tel Aviv: Mofet Institute.